austinzwile/TypeOxidizer/README.md

 ## Todo

+- [X] Implement a drop-down/content menu to allow for selective conversion between C and Rust.
+- [ ] Handle structs and typedefs.
+The types within already defined type definitions don't get handled right.
 - [ ] Add proper conversion of types when typecasting.
 The decompilation currently doesn't allow for the retyping of anything on the right side of an equals sign so I will have to figure that out.
-- [ ] Implement a drop-down/content menu to allow for selective conversion between C and Rust.
-- [ ] Handle structs and typedefs.
-The types within already defined type definitions don't get handled right.
+Possibly for workflows.

 ## Required Dependencies